Xeralin/CachyOS-Website-Concept/README.md

 ![Screensot](https://github.com/Xeralin/CachyOS-Concept/blob/main/Cover.png)

-Btw, it was vibe coded, but i put a lot of effort and time into it :)
+Btw it was vibe coded, but i put a lot of effort and time into it :)